 Does Walking Help With Inflammation?
 What to Know

-Walking might be the most underrated anti-inflammatory tool available — free, safe, and scientifically supported.
-Here’s what the research says.
+Walking might be the most underrated anti-inflammatory tool available.
+It's free, safe, and backed by solid research.

 What Is Inflammation?